Edition · May 5, 2026

 Story

-Justice Department sues to halt Minnesota climate-deception case
+Justice Department files complaint to halt Minnesota climate-deception case

 ★★★★☆Fuckup rating 4/5 Serious fuckup

-The Justice Department filed a federal complaint on May 4, 2026, seeking to stop Minnesota’s climate-deception lawsuit against ExxonMobil, Koch Industries, Flint Hills Resources and the American Petroleum Institute, saying the case tries to regulate emissions beyond state authority.
+The Justice Department on May 4 filed a federal complaint seeking to stop Minnesota from enforcing its climate-deception lawsuit against ExxonMobil, Koch Industries, Flint Hills Resources and the American Petroleum Institute.
+The filing comes after the Minnesota Supreme Court declined review on April 15, clearing the state case to move toward discovery.

 Open story + comments